An India Itinerary for First Timers

 Where to Visit in Kerala

-If you fancy a surf head down to Varkala, a hippie's paradise perched on the cliffs, or enjoy hiking through the tea plantations of Munnar.
+If you fancy a surf head down to Varkala, a hippie's paradise perched on the cliffs, and experience the serenity of the backwaters on Munroe Island near Kollam.

-For more details on where to visit in Kerala, check out my article on a 10-day Itinerary through God's Own Country.
+For more details on where to visit in Kerala, check out my article - Backwaters & Beaches - A Unique Kerala - Goa Itinerary

 Getting To and Around Kerala

-Cochin International Airport offers direct flights from the UK, the Middle East, and some other Southeast Asian countries, you can check the details on Skyscanner but always book directly with the airline.
+Cochin International Airport offers direct flights from the UK, the Middle East, and some other Southeast Asian countries, I always compare prices on Skyscanner and then choose flights that are being sold by the airline as opposed to third parties.

 Getting to Rajasthan